-Even relying on the crock potfor much of the work, the recipe is in an intensive one, with an array of ingredients and implements needed to make it.
+Even relying on the crock pot for much of the work, the recipe is in an intensive one, with an array of ingredients and implements needed to make it.
 The base of it is beer, the kind of which is generally up to the person making it.
-“We use an IPA as the beer base,” says Mike Bohn of New York City’s Olmsted for their in-house recipe. “[It] gives the drink a contrasting freshness from the hops and citrus, plus a little porter thrown in to adds some coffee richness.”
+“We use an IPA as the beer base,” says Mike Bohn of Brooklyn's Olmsted of this, the restaurant's in-house recipe. “[It] gives the drink a contrasting freshness from the hops and citrus, plus a little porter thrown in to adds some coffee richness.”

 - 1/4 cup mace